andybalholm/redwood/starlark.md

 The `Request` object has the following attributes:

+- `session`: the TLSSession object for the connection this request was received on (if it is an HTTPS request), or None.

 - `client_ip`: the client computer's IP address.

 - `user`: the username that the client has authenticated with.